jkanche/uepiviz/README.md

 and then navigate to the page with the port you use

-the index.html file is inside the docs folder
+the index.html file is inside the docs folder, so the url to access would be `http://localhost:8899/docs/`